Embracing the New 5G Era

 Supply of new spectrum for provision of 5G services in Hong Kong

-Timely supply of radio spectrum to the industry is a major focus of the CA’s work to facilitate the continued development of 5G services in Hong Kong.
+Timely supply of radio spectrum to the industry is a major focus of CA’s work to facilitate the continued development of 5G services in Hong Kong.

 Details of the spectrum in different frequency bands released for the provision of public 5G services in Hong Kong and the corresponding progress of 5G spectrum release in other advanced economies are illustrated in the table below: